FlipsideCrypto/polygon-models/models/doc_descriptions/dex - (imported from layer 1)/Poly_dex_lp_table_doc.md

 {% docs eth_dex_lp_table_doc %}

-This table contains details on different Liquidity Pools on the Polygon blockchain, including the tokens within each pool as well as platform and contract creation info where possible.
+This table contains details on different Liquidity Pools belonging to sushiswap on the Polygon blockchain

 {% enddocs %}